Ninjex/CTF-Writeups/EasyCTF2015/Borkened/info.md

 Now, we focus our attention to "team".
 There's one place where all the teams are listed and that is [Scoreboard](https://www.easyctf.com/scoreboard).
 We first tried viewing the source code to see if we can find the flag.
 But no luck.
 Now we turned to Google Chrome's Inspect Element devtool.
-After looking for a bit, we saw a line that was commented out under `<tbody id="scoreboardtable_body">" as:
+After looking for a bit, we saw a line that was commented out under `<tbody id="scoreboardtable_body">` as:

 ```<!-- <tr><td>0</td><td><a href='/team?EasyCTF'>EasyCTF</a></td><td>Various Schools</td><td>Infinity</td></tr> -->```

 We now jumped over to the team [page](https://www.easyctf.com/team?EasyCTF) for EasyCTF.
 After looking around for a bit on the Console, we saw "Object" amidst of various warning and errors.
 Turns out that this was a JSON file which was used to render all the information about the team.
 We began looking into it and found our flag under the name 'secret' which was:
 `easyctf{h4xxing_th3_c0mpetition_s1t3}`